Numeric data types

 1

-Use modulo operator % to get the remainder.
+Use the modulo operator % to get the remainder.
 Sign of the result is same as the sign of the second operand.

 >>> 5 % 3